 Avalyn Renee (she/her) debated competitively for nine years.
 In high school, she competed in both speech and debate where she received a speech state championship title, national qualifications, top speaker awards, and bids to the Tournament of Champions in Lincoln-Douglas debate.
 Avalyn graduated from Gonzaga University's honors program in the spring of 2024 with a bachelor's degree in philosophy.
 While at Gonzaga, she competed in policy debate for five years and is a four-time qualifier to the National Debate Tournament.
 She is continuing her education at Tufts University where she will receive a master's in Philosophy.
 Avalyn, who has coached for DebateAble since 2020, loves working with young people to develop critical thinking and logical reasoning skills.
 Her extensive experience as a tutor, nanny, and debate coach makes her classes rich with activities that ensure students are having fun while being challenged to grow each session.

-Tyler Zabolio (he/him) has been in the world of competitive debate for over seven years.
-In high school, he competed at both the state and national levels in impromptu speaking, extemporaneous speaking, and Public Forum debate.
-The NSDA ranked him a top 50 Impromptu speaker as well as a top 50 ranked Public Forum debater in Washington State his junior and senior years.
-Tyler is now on the policy debate team at Gonzaga University and gets to travel all around the country debating!
-He is in his sophomore year GU, majoring in Business Administration with a focus in Public Law and Policy.
-Tyler is also working towards minors in both Political Science and Leadership.
-He has two years of debate coaching experience and loves to work with kids.
+Tyler Zabolio (he/him) has been in the world of competitive debate for over nine years.
+In high school, he competed at both the state and national levels in impromptu speaking, extemporaneous speaking, and public forum debate.
+The NSDA ranked him a top 50 impromptu speaker as well as a top 50 ranked public forum debater in Washington state his junior and senior years.
+Tyler was on the policy debate team at Gonzaga University for 4 years and got to travel all around the country debating!
+He recently graduated, majoring in Business Administration with a focus in Public Law and Policy.
+Tyler will be a 1L at University of Washington School of Law in the fall of 2025.
+He has four years of debate coaching experience and loves to work with kids.
 In his lessons, students will work on critically engaging with arguments to reach the deepest levels of understanding.